The Overuse of Poor Quality Hand Sanitizers May Lead to the Creation of Superbugs

 Will similar overuse of antiseptics lead to the formation of a multi-drug-resistant Superbug?

 There are varying views regarding this question.
-Andrew Kemp, head of the Scientific Advisory Board on the British Institute of Cleaning Science, believes the use of alcohol-based hand sanitizers could lead organisms to learn coping skills against it, generating resistance to it and threaten the health of the public worldwide.
+Andrew Kemp, head of the Scientific Advisory Board at the British Institute of Cleaning Science, believes the use of alcohol-based hand sanitizers could lead organisms to learn coping skills against it, generating resistance to it and threatening the health of the public worldwide.

-He believes there should be more emphasis on washing hands with soap and water than using hand sanitizers to prevent generating resistance to it and should be used as a last resort in the absence of soap and water.
+He believes there should be more emphasis on washing hands with soap and water than on using hand sanitizers to prevent generating resistance to it, and it should be used as a last resort in the absence of soap and water.

 Studies have been conducted regarding the generation of antimicrobial resistance, and the results have shown that alcohol-based sanitizer overuse can lead to resistance being developed.
 This would put an immense burden on health care providers who are already struggling due to antibiotic resistance.

 Some believe the use of hand sanitizers is not a concern for the development of antimicrobial resistance, as they function and destroy germs differently compared to antibiotics.
-Rather it is the misuse of antibiotics that is the problem; most people stop taking medications on the slight improvement of symptoms.
-The improper concentration of antibiotics in the body helps these organisms grow resistance.
+Rather, it is the misuse of antibiotics that is the problem; most people stop taking medications at the slightest improvement in symptoms.
+The improper concentration of antibiotics in the body helps these organisms grow resistant.
 Thus, the proper use of antibiotics as instructed by your care provider is paramount to halting resistance development.

-The study found that half of these resistant strains were resistant to Vancomycin as well a last-line antibiotic; raising questions regarding antiseptic induced antimicrobial resistance Resistance to low concentrations/wrong hand sanitizers was seen as a possibility in that study, necessitating proper hand hygiene protocol be followed.
-Proper handwashing with soap and water is needed whenever possible, and you should not be fully confident about just because you have used a hand sanitizer.
+The study found that half of these resistant strains were resistant to Vancomycin as well as a last-line antibiotic, raising questions regarding antiseptic-induced antimicrobial resistance.
+Resistance to low concentrations/wrong hand sanitizers was seen as a possibility in that study, necessitating that proper hand hygiene protocol be followed.
+Proper handwashing with soap and water is needed whenever possible, and you should not be fully confident just because you have used a hand sanitizer.

 What can be done to prevent antimicrobial resistance?

-• Only use hand sanitizers with alcohol concentration above 60%
+• Only use hand sanitizers with an alcohol concentration above 60%

 • Adhere to your doctor’s prescription of antibiotics properly.